 One of KBL's strengths is our expertise in property and land related issues.
 Our litigation team regularly act for landlords, tenants and property owners in both commercial and residential conflicts.

-Clients need advice in a variety of property problems, from commercial property disputes to residential possession proceedings.
+Our clients need advice in a variety of property related problems, from commercial landlord & tenant disputes to residential possession proceedings.

 Commercial Property Disputes